 Effective April 1, 1996, Public Act 160 created the Postsecondary Enrollment Options Act, commonly referred to as dual enrollment.
-This law directs school districts to assist students in paying tuition and fees for courses at Michigan public or private colleges or universities, if all of the following conditions are met: Students are in grade 11 or 12.
+This law directs school districts to assist students in paying tuition and fees for courses at Michigan public or private colleges or universities, if all of the following conditions are met:

+Students are in grade 11 or 12.

 Students can qualify for dual enrollment by taking one of the following assessments: PSAT, ACTPLAN, ACT, or MME.
-The following table shows the complete list of scores that qualify students for dual enrollment:
+The following table shows the complete list of scores that qualify students for dual enrollment.
+A form of dual enrollment is Early Middle College.
+Early College provides students an opportunity to earn an associate's degree, a technical certification, or 60 or more college transfer credits transfer credits at little or no cost to the student.

 Assessment Test Section Content Area Minimum Dual Enrollment Qualifying Score

-Critical Reading Reading 44
+PSAT Critical Reading Reading 44

-PSAT Writing Skills Writing 49
+Writing Skills Writing 49

 Mathematics Mathematics 45

 Mathematics Mathematics 18

 PLAN Reading Reading 17

 FLAN Science Science 19

 English English 21

-Mathematics Mathematics 18
+ACT Mathematics Mathematics 18

-ACT Reading Reading 17
+Reading Reading 17

-ACT Science Science 19
+Science Science 19

 English English 21

 Reading Reading 1100

-Writing Writing 1100
+MME Writing Writing 1100

-MME Mathematics Mathematics 1100
+Mathematics Mathematics 1100

 Science Science 1100

 Social Studies Social Studies 1100